wl1390/Bills/README.md

 The program uses [Ant](http://ant.apache.org), a project managed by the Apache Foundation that interprets commands in an XML file to essentially run the Java command line tools.
-First download and install [Ant](https://ant.apache.org/bindownload.cgi) on local machine.
+First [download](https://ant.apache.org/bindownload.cgi) and [install](http://ant.apache.org/manual/install.html) on local machine.

 ### Command Line
 Enter the root directory containing `build.xml` and run the following command to compile codes.